wtbarras/AthMetric/README.md

 The end goal is to create a website and mobile app that can track workouts and provide better data visualisation to athletes to enable evidence based training.

+# Google Cloud
+The app is currently configured to be deployed to Google App Engine.

 # Flask
 This app is running on a Flask server.
 Most of the setup is based on this [doc](http://flask.pocoo.org/docs/1.0/tutorial/factory/).
 ## Running Flask